SamuelVachon/SOEN343/README.md

 **Project Description:**

-This project asks students to develop a modern prototype urban transportation application using Agile Scrum Methodology.
-For a duration of around 10 weeks, students will go through 4 Sprints to develop the prototype application, using mainly GitHub for project management and development.
-The application prototype     SUMNS The Smart Urban Mobility Management System is a conceptual, integrated digital platform designed to coordinate and optimize multiple urban mobility services within a smart city environment.
-SUMMS aims to improve transportation efficiency, reduce congestion, and enhance the overall mobility experience for citizens by unifying shared mobility services, parking infrastructure, and public transportation into a single, intelligent management system.
+This project asks students to develop a modern prototype urban transportation application.
+For a duration of around 10 weeks, students will go through 4 sprints to develop the prototype application, using mainly GitHub for project management and development.
+The application prototype is a conceptual, integrated digital platform designed to coordinate and optimize multiple urban mobility services within a smart city environment.
+The application aims to improve transportation efficiency, reduce congestion, and enhance the overall mobility experience for citizens by unifying shared mobility services, parking infrastructure, and public transportation into a single, intelligent management system.